fspoettel/blaupause/README.md

 `--` is used for modifiers (SCSS vars: values), while `__` is reserved for sub-elements (SCSS vars: sub-groups).

  The CSS is indented by 4 spaces and nesting is kept to an absolute minimum.
-Variables have sensible defaults and are decoupled as much as possible, so that it is for example easy to decouple type--sizing-unit from base--sizing--unit, which are by default coupled.
-This gives the author the freedom to scope variable contexts.
+Variables have sensible defaults and are decoupled as much as possible, so that it is for example easy to decouple `$type--sizing-unit` from `$base--sizing--unit`, which are by default coupled.
+This gives you the freedom to scope variable contexts.

  By providing a js-build-process, it is easy to modularize JS.
 All .js files in `modules` will be combined with global.js and minfied.
 One can for example set up modules in `js/modules`and fire them from a centralized `document.ready` or `window.load` in global.js.